Cache management with GitHub Actions

 key: ${{ runner.os }}-go-build-cache-${{ hashFiles('**/go.sum') }}

-- name: inject go-build-cache into docker
+- name: Inject go-build-cache

 with: